reichern/robethichor-self-negotiation/README.md

 The project is an expansion of the [RobEthiChor](https://doi.org/10.48550/arXiv.2507.22664) framework.
 Therefore, it is a fork of the [original repository](https://github.com/gianlucafilippone/robethichor.git) and with some help of the [second repository](https://github.com/RoboChor/robethichor-ethics-based-negotiation).

 As the robot to be simulated, the [TIAGo robot](https://pal-robotics.com/robot/tiago/) was chosen.
 It provides a [package](https://github.com/pal-robotics/tiago_simulation) to integrate it with Gazebo.
-However, at the moment the version with which this system was implemented is no longer available.
-The current state of this repository is not compatible with the new version of the package.
-Therefore, the old version is provided locally, to make the code in this repository replicable.

 The structure of the git repository is as follows:
 ```